capactio/capact/cmd/cli/docs/capact_alpha.md

 ### Synopsis

-Use alpha features in the CLI
+Subcommand for alpha features in the CLI

 ### Options